Why Dropshipping Businesses Fail

 Doing your research will tell you what people are willing to pay for.
 Once you get started, marketing serves not only to pitch your products but also to set expectations as to what your buyers will consider satisfactory.

 Selecting the right niche is one of the biggest problems facing inexperienced dropshippers.
 Pick the wrong one, and you might never get a single order.
 Your business will tank before it even gets off the ground.

 There are many ways you can go astray.
 You might offer the right product but in the wrong place.
 For instance, some products might never sell in the US but will go like hotcakes in another country.
 Or perhaps you specialize in a product that many others are already selling.

 Here, it’s not the lack of interest that kills; it’s the fierce competition.
 In the dropshipping business, you’re not only competing with other dropshippers, you are also trying to take on behemoths like Amazon, eBay, and Alibaba.
 So, how do you pick the right niche?

-The answer is: with plenty of research and testing.
+The answer is: by picking an eCommerce niche with the highest conversion rate.
 You have to study current and projected trends before trying out a product that seems like the right fit.
 Even then, it’s likely you’ll miss the mark on the first go, so you have to be ready to pivot to other products quickly.

 Lack of Patience

 Starting a dropshipping company requires plenty of patience.
 You have to be willing to experiment and fail time and time again as you look for that golden needle in the haystack.